MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 A developer will be very interested in data log analysis, during the development process as well as during run-time.
 On the left navigation menu, click **Logs** under Observability.
 This is one area where logs are centralized and visualized, and can even be streamed in real time by clicking on **Stream live** in the upper right side of the screen.
 Query terms can be searched and/or highlighted, and the Timepicker can be customized.

+> [!NOTE]
+> Filebeat provides a very standard index pattern that may not be appropriate for all data ingest types.
+In Logs, you can change the index pattern for example, if the data does not have a standard timestamp which is used for sorting by clicking [Settings](https://www.elastic.co/guide/en/logs/guide/7.8/configure-logs-source.html).

-Please start by searching for a particular event, such as errors, by entering **mozilla** in the query bar.
-Notice the log histogram on the right side, an indication of when log entries were ingested.
+Please start by searching for a particular event, such as errors, by entering **mozilla** in the query bar, or just typing any term as  Notice the log histogram on the right side, an indication of when log entries were ingested.
 This can be helpful to see from a high level, when a large number of events took place.

 View more details by clicking the **Log line details**.